inginerie-software-2023-2024/proiect-inginerie-software-shark-rockets/README.md

     - Master node:
         - This is the node that coordinates the scheduling of all map and reduce tasks and monitors the worker pool
     - Worker pool:
-        - This are nodes that can run different map and reduce tasks
+        - These are nodes that can run different map and reduce tasks

 #### Communication
 - To make these different entities communicate, we may employ a number of strategies.
 One (very simple) proposal could be as follows: